-C-aib-1: Number of licensed providers who delivered CSEDW services.
-Numerator-Number of providers who delivered CSEDW services.
+C-aib-1: Percent of licensed providers who delivered CSEDW services.
+Numerator-Number and percent of providers who delivered CSEDW services.
 Denominator- All licensed CSEDW providers.

 Data Source (Select one): Reports to State Medicaid Agency on delegated Administrative functions If 'Other' is selected, specify: